enunezs/ros2_tobii_glasses2/README.md

 ros2 run tobii_glasses_pkg tobii_glasses.py
 ```

-Alternatively, run the associated as a docker container with the providedDockerfile
+Alternatively, run the associated as a docker container with the provided Dockerfile

 ```
 xhost +local:root